w3c/wg-effectiveness/welcome_members.md

 # Welcome Pack for New Members
 Welcome to the W3C.
 This pack contains some key information on how to get started with W3C participation including participating in groups, events and being an AC Member.

+@todo information on W3C structure or link to where that can be found.

 ## Participating in W3C Groups
 Each group has a different way of working, although their are often similarities.
 Groups often hold teleconference meetings (these will be hosted on Webex), and groups always have a mailing list.
 As a group member, you or your colleagues will automatically be signed up to the group mailing list when joining a group, and will receive teleconference details in emails.